-Marcus from Sparkx explains: “Sea days for me are all about indulgence and really getting into the holiday spirit.
+Marcus from Sparkx explains, “Sea days for me are all about indulgence and really getting into the holiday spirit.
 Typically, I like to start the day with a light breakfast.
 There really is nothing quite like enjoying the views from a ship at sea while drinking a nice coffee.

 “Lunchtime inevitably comes all too quickly.
-I like to find a nice al-fresco spot and take time to enjoy the food, drink and atmosphere on board.
+I like to find a nice al fresco spot and take time to enjoy the food, drink and atmosphere on board.
 Speciality restaurants tend to be open on sea days, so it’s a perfect time to experience what they have to offer.”

-“First and foremost, I fuel up.
+“First and foremost, I fuel up!
 I personally start my morning off enjoying the fresh food being cooked on board.
 The standard of the cuisine is top-notch and this is your opportunity to indulge in decadent cooked breakfasts, oven-fresh pizzas, super fresh sushi or to get your teeth into a juicy flame-grilled burger.”

 From early morning snacks, freshly cooked breakfasts, elevenses, light lunches or gourmet multi-course suppers, you won’t disembark hungry after a sea day.
 However, it isn’t all about quantity, cruise ships are also renowned for having the highest standards of cuisine using the freshest and finest quality ingredients.
 The hard part will be choosing which restaurants to visit and what to order during your time onboard.

-“The amount of activities happening all at once means that you will never be at a loss as to what to do.
-Whatever your age, hobbies or energy level, there is something for you onboard.
+“The amount of activities happening all at once means you’ll never be bored,” Alex explained.
+“Whatever your age, hobbies or energy level, there is something for you on board.
 I have taken part in bingo and dabbled in some line dancing - I even won a dance competition!”

-“My husband and I like different things so I will choose a language class or port lecture, and he will go the gym or have a swim, or maybe a cooking demo for me and a snooze for him.
+“My husband and I like different things so I will choose a language class or port lecture and he will go to the gym or have a swim, or maybe a cooking demo for me and a snooze for him.
 Neither of us can pass by a jigsaw puzzle if one is on the go.
-The beauty of a cruise is the chance to pick and choose and sample activities you may not have tried before such as ballroom dancing, crafting, art, or as I like to do, learn the basics of a different language.”
+The beauty of a cruise is the chance to pick and choose and sample activities you may not have tried before such as ballroom dancing, crafting, art or as I like to do, learn the basics of a different language.”

-“The entertainment is incredible.
-On sea days some ships will put on shows in the main theatre during the day, so expect off-Broadway matinee productions.
-Even better, these tend to be quieter than in the evening”, says Marcus.
+Whether you prefer live music or a laugh-out-loud comedy sketch, there will be plenty of entertainment scheduled throughout your time at sea.
+“The entertainment is incredible,” Marcus told us.
+“On sea days, some ships will put on shows in the main theatre during the day, so expect off-Broadway matinee productions.
+Even better, these tend to be quieter than in the evening.

-“For me, cruising is all about variety and value for money.
+“For me, cruise ships come into their own on sea days.
+There is such a variety of things to do that you will struggle to scratch the surface.
+Cruising is all about variety and value for money.
 I can’t think of any other holiday where so much is included, from activities, accommodation, entertainment and food at the very least.
 Some even include drinks, excursions and other benefits on board.
-You are spoiled for choice, and on top of that, you get to unpack once and wake up in a new destination every day, somewhere totally new and exciting to explore.
+You are spoiled for choice!
+And on top of that, you get to unpack once and wake up in a new destination every day, somewhere totally new and exciting to explore.
 What better way could you want to see the world?”